WalletWasabi/WalletWasabi/README.md

 {
   "WalletFilePath": "Wallets\\Wallet.json",
   "Network": "Main",
-  "CanSpendUnconfirmed": "False"
+  "CanSpendUnconfirmed": "True"
 }
 ```
-For testing, set the network to `"TestNet"` and enable the spending of unconfirmed transactions by setting its value to `"True"`.
+For testing, set the network to `"TestNet"`.
 If you've already generated a wallet on the mainnet, then you want to change the default wallet file path, too, for example to `"WalletTestNet.json"`.
 Since testnet coins have no value, you can acquire them freely and quickly: http://lmgtfy.com/?q=get+testnet+faucet